Code-Institute-Submissions/Pokemon-Pairs/README.md

 <span id="testing"></span>
 ## Testing

+I have posted a link for more detailed testing.

 Please find the link to the test document here: [Link to the testing page](assets/files/README-Testing.md)

+Interesting bugs

+1. Using template literals meant that I couldn't use jQuery selectors as normal.
+Instead, I had to bind them to a static element on the page.
+This meant that when I clicked outside of a card, but within the static element, it still animated the cards and confused the game.
+I noticed that even though the animation was triggered, the page didn't identify an element.
+Therefore I put in an if statement saying to only trigger the animation if a element was clicked and to ignore it if it was null.

+2. In hard mode, you receive two images of the same pokemon to make it more difficult.
+However, sometimes you got the same images.
+This was because it drew one card from each set.
+The early sets had little or no variation.
+Therefore, I had to put in a function for it to select one card from the beginning of the repsonse and other from the second half.
+I then put in a do while loop to alway check if each link was the same as the one that had just been pushed.

+4. The browser will put a random padding on a modal when opened.
+I still haven't found an elegant solution to this as it is inconsistent.

 ___
 <span id="responsiveDesign"></span>